open-mmlab/mmpose/docs/tasks/2d_animal_keypoint.md

 </details>

-For [AP-10K](https://github.com/AlexTheBad/AP-10K/) datatset, images and annotations can be downloaded from [download](https://drive.google.com/file/d/1-FNNGcdtAQRehYYkGY1y4wzFNg4iWNad/view?usp=sharing).
+For [AP-10K](https://github.com/AlexTheBad/AP-10K/) dataset, images and annotations can be downloaded from [download](https://drive.google.com/file/d/1-FNNGcdtAQRehYYkGY1y4wzFNg4iWNad/view?usp=sharing).
 Note, this data and annotation data is for non-commercial use only.

 Extract them under {MMPose}/data, and make them look like this: